Derek Sanderson: Philadelphia Blazers (1972–1973)

 In the summer of 1972, Sanderson signed what was then the richest contract in professional sports history.
 The Philadelphia Blazers of the new World Hockey Association signed Sanderson to a five-year, $2.65 million contract that made him the highest-paid pro athlete in the world at the time.
 He received $600,000 in cash as part of the agreement, an offer that the Bruins declined to match.
 The remainder of the money was to be spread over 10 years.

 On November 1, in a game at Cleveland, Sanderson suffered a back injury when he slipped on a piece of debris on the ice.
 When he was fit to return weeks later, club management insisted that he remain inactive.
 It was widely speculated that it had hoped to prod Sanderson to bolt the team and void his lucrative deal but his contract was bought out for $800,000 after the season.
+Sanderson only appeared in 8 total games for the Blazers scoring 3 goals and 3 assists.